a-postx/Delobytes.Email/README.en.md

 # Delobytes.Email
-Simple email sending services based on .Net Core.
+Simple email sending services based on .Net.

 [RU](README.md), [EN](README.en.md)

 ## Usage
 Add proper services to use in your project.
+In case you've added Microsoft.Extensions.Logging based logging then the service will log its activities to a common log.

 ### Classic SMTP server